 If a student is placed on academic probation, he will be ineligible for any extracurricular activities during the following quarter and a parent teacher conference will be scheduled.

-If after the next quarter the student's cumulative GPA has not risen above 2.5, an academic board will determine the academic future of the student.
+If after the next quarter the student's cumulative GPA has not risen above 2.5, an academic board will determine whether or not to expel the student.